 Effective as of November 18, 2019, the Company adopted the 2019 Omnibus Incentive Plan ("2019 Plan") administered by the Board.
 The 2019 Plan provides for the issuance of incentive stock options, non-statutory stock options, and restricted stock awards, for the purchase of up to a total of 4,000,000 shares of the Company's common stock to employees, directors, and consultants and replaces the previous plan.
 The Board or a committee of the Board has the authority to determine the amount, type, and terms of each award.
-The options granted under the 2019 Plan must generally have a contractual term of ten years and a vesting term of four years with a one-year cliff.
-The exercise price for options granted under the 2019 Plan must generally be at least equal to 100% of the fair value of the Company's common stock at the date of grant, as determined by the Board, and have a contractual term of ten years.
+The options granted under the 2019 Plan generally have a contractual term of ten years and a vesting term of four years with a one-year cliff.
+The exercise price for options granted under the 2019 Plan must generally be at least equal to 100% of the fair value of the Company's common stock at the date of grant, as determined by the Board.
+The incentive stock options granted under the 2019 Plan to 10% or greater stockholders must have an exercise price at least equal to 110% of the fair value of the Company's common stock at the date of grant, as determined by the Board, and have a contractual term of ten years.